Qurse123/Qurse123/README.md

 Previously, I co-founded QuickConnect, an AI-powered email outreach tool that was acquired, and interned at Mercor as an AI/ML Intern.

-I like building agents, open-source tools, and research projects aimed at making agents more reliable.
+I like building agents, open-source tools, and research projects that make AI more reliable in high-stakes industries where customer trust matters most.

 Check out my projects below!